eh1-ca/eh1.ca/README.md

 ## Contributing

 Pull requests are welcome!
-If you would like to help translate or improve accessibility, feel free to fork and submit a PR.
+If you’d like to help with translation or accessibility, feel free to fork and submit a PR.

 ### To add or improve content:
-1. Update the corresponding HTML files (`index.html`, `index-fr.html`)
+1. Update the corresponding HTML files (`index-en.html`, `index-fr.html`)
 2. Ensure semantic HTML and proper metadata
-3. For new languages, create a new file using ISO-639-1 code (e.g., `index-es.html` for Spanish)
+3. To add new languages, create a new file using the ISO 639-1 code (e.g., `index-es.html` for Spanish)

 ## License